lenardst/lenardst.github.io/_pages/about.md

   - /about.html
 ---

 I'm a first-year PhD student in Organizational Behavior at the [Stanford Graduate School of Business](https://www.gsb.stanford.edu/).
+My first research article about how reputation systems change the way we form relationships is forthcoming at Social Psychology Quarterly.

 Stay tuned
 ======